Legal status of Germany: Overview

 After World War II, determination of legal status was relevant, for instance, to resolve the issue of whether the post-1949 Federal Republic of Germany (West Germany) would be the successor state of the pre-1945 German Reich, and thus carry forward its position as a subject of international law, or whether it would be a state established anew.
 This was important for such questions as whether and how Germany might pay war reparations, and also its ability to assert territorial claims against Poland and Russia in the future.

 The 1945 Potsdam Agreement had specified that a full and final peace treaty concluding World War II, including the exact delimitation of Germany's postwar boundaries, would have to be "accepted by the Government of Germany when a government adequate for the purpose is established".
 The Federal Republic always maintained that no such government could be said to have been established until East and West Germany (and Berlin) were unified under a single democratic government (implicitly, the West German one); but some held that the combination of these three jurisdictions did not count as a unified Germany for the purpose of the peace treaty so long as its eastern boundary was the Oder–Neisse line, insofar as there was a substantial amount of pre-1938 German territory outside this reunified Germany.

 The Basic Law for the Federal Republic of Germany (Grundgesetz) raised further questions.
 The Basic Law was intended as a provisional constitution to stand in the interim until a permanent, all-German constitution could be written.
-The name Grundesgetz was chosen in preference to the German for "Constitution", Verfassung, to avoid the sense of weight and permanence of the latter term.
-The Grundesgetz provided for two routes to an all-German state, either under Article 23 whereby "other parts of Germany", over and above the 11 then-extant States of the Federal Republic (Bundeslander) could be admitted to the federation without altering the constitutional setup.
-Alternatively, Article 146 provided for a constituent assembly elected across all of Germany (whatever this was held to mean) to draw up a new and theoretically permanent constitution (a true Verfassung) to replace the Grundesgetz.
-When German reunification was actually accomplished in 1990, the first route was chosen; the Grundesgetz remains in effect without major changes 35 years after reunification.
+The name Grundgesetz was chosen in preference to the German for "Constitution", Verfassung, to avoid the sense of weight and permanence of the latter term.
+The Grundgesetz provided for two routes to an all-German state, either under Article 23 whereby "other parts of Germany", over and above the 11 then-extant States of the Federal Republic (Bundeslander) could be admitted to the federation without altering the constitutional setup.
+Alternatively, Article 146 provided for a constituent assembly elected across all of Germany (whatever this was held to mean) to draw up a new and theoretically permanent constitution (a true Verfassung) to replace the Grundgesetz.
+When German reunification was actually accomplished in 1990, the first route was chosen; the Grundgesetz remains in effect without major changes 35 years after reunification.